cheung0/cheung0.github.io/_pages/about.md

 I'm interested in machine learning and artificial intelligence.
 Particularly for improving our lives.
 For example, I built a machine learning model that predicts exercise quality.
 I worked with AI agents and multimodal AI at the [UC Berkeley AI Hackathon](https://devpost.com/software/style-sync?ref_content=user-portfolio&ref_feature=in_progress).

-My research interests span machine learning, computer vision, and natural language processing.
+My research interests include machine learning, computer vision, and natural language processing.
 Especially in systems that are beneficial or useful to society.

 My hobbies include working out and learning new things.